hall-n/hall-n.github.io/Notes.md

 **leisure**
+Traganou argues that Tokugawa discouraged non-official travel

-referencing that in Confusianism leisure was not good.
+"sightseeing in the towns was not encouraged" (Traganou 2004, 15) makes her case by pointing out how in Confusianism leisure was not good.

-"leisurely sightseeing in the towns was not encouraged."
+they sought to "discourage recreation, inessential travel, and other 'unproductive' uses of time" (Totman 2005, 265)

+Government did not recognize the concept of tourism, and therefore discouraged all recreational or touristic travel", pointing the Kaga domain that stated that sightseeing was of no worth (Vaporis 1995, 32).

+**Guidebooks**
 The boom in travel led to the publication of a number of guidebooks that introduced famous and historic sites, shrines and temples throughout the country in text and pictures, which encouraged people to travel and helped to increase the number of tourists (Ando 2021)